 Construction and operation of generation facilities, including wind, solar and storage facilities as well as the generation and transport of renewable energy are subject to environmental regulation by U.S. federal, state and local authorities.
-Typically, environmental laws and regulations require a lengthy and complex process for obtaining licences, permits and approvals prior to construction, operation or modification of a project or generating facility.
+Environmental laws and regulations can require a lengthy and complex process for obtaining licences, permits and approvals prior to construction, operation or modification of a project or generating facility.
 Prior to development, permitting authorities may require that project developers consider and address, among other things, impact on birds, bats and other biological resources, noise impact, paleontological and cultural impact, wetland and water quality impact, compatibility with existing land uses, impact on visual and aesthetic resources, and environmental justice issues.

-In addition, projects which propose to impact federal land or require some federal licence or permit, or federal funding, generally require the review of the potential environmental effects of the action pursuant to the National Environmental Policy Act ("NEPA"), which requires that the public be afforded an opportunity to review and comment on the proposed project.
-In May 2023, NEPA was substantively amended for the first time in over fifty years.
-These amendments retained the core scope of the required environmental review while instituting measures that require federal agencies to complete their NEPA reviews on a timelier basis, coordinate the development of a single environmental review document for all federal agency decisions and adhere to professional and scientific integrity and reliable data standards for agency's implementation of their NEPA reviews.
+In addition, projects which propose to impact federal land, require a federal licence or permit or utilize federal funding, generally require analysis of the reasonably foreseeable environmental effects of the proposed federal agency's action pursuant to the National Environmental Policy Act ("NEPA").
+The level of NEPA review depends on the significance of the reasonably foreseeable impacts.
+Depending on the required level of NEPA review, the NEPA process may require that the public be afforded an opportunity to review and comment on the reasonably foreseeable effects of the proposed federal agency action.
+In 2023, the NEPA statute was substantively amended for the first time in over fifty years.
+These amendments retained the core scope of the required environmental review while instituting measures that require federal agencies to complete their NEPA reviews on a timelier basis, coordinate the development of a single environmental review document for all federal agency decisions and adhere to professional and scientific integrity and reliable data standards in completing NEPA reviews.
+In 2025, the Council on Environmental Quality ("CEQ") rescinded the agency-wide NEPA implementing regulations.
+Individual agencies are required to develop or update their own NEPA implementing regulations processes by February 2026 to ensure consistency in NEPA implementation.
+Until agencies update their individual NEPA regulations and guidance, there is uncertainty regarding specific NEPA requirements.
+Additionally, a significant U.S. Supreme Court decision is expected in the spring of 2025 concerning the scope of reasonably foreseeable effects that must be analysed in a NEPA review.
+Despite this current uncertainty, the NEPA statute remains in effect and many agencies already have their own NEPA implementing regulations or guidance.